Scripps Mercy Family Medicine Residency

 Intensive care

-As one of our core rotations, residents work one-on-one with ICU attendings for one month.
-You’ll learn firsthand about the basics of ICU and management of the most acute and challenging cases in our hospital.
-And you’ll be part of an interdisciplinary team that includes pharmacy, respiratory therapy, rehabilitation, case management and palliative care.
-This rotation also gives you the opportunity to perform a variety of procedures, such as placing central lines, A lines, paracentesis and intubations.
+As one of our core rotations, residents work one-on-one with ICU attendings for three weeks.
+Residents learn the basics of ICU and management of the most acute and challenging cases in our hospital.
+As part of an interdisciplinary team, residents work closely with intensivists, nurse practitioners, pharmacists, respiratory therapists, case management and palliative care.
+This rotation also gives you the opportunity to perform a variety of procedures, such as placing central lines, arterial lines, thoracentesis, paracentesis and intubations.
+During the fourth week of the rotation, residents work closely with the pulmonary consultation services.

 Pediatric care

 Pediatric inpatient medicine is performed at Rady Children’s Hospital, one of the largest children’s hospitals in California based on admissions.
-We work alongside UCSD pediatrics residents in learning bread-and-butter pediatrics, while also gaining experience in pediatric subspecialties, such as gastroenterology, neurology and endocrinology.
+Residents work alongside UCSD pediatrics residents in learning bread-and-butter pediatrics, while also gaining experience in pediatric subspecialties, such as gastroenterology, neurology and endocrinology.
+In addition to the inpatient month during intern year, residents gain more pediatric experience by working at Rady Children’s Hospital Emergency Room during their PGY-2 year and at Rady Children’s Urgent Care during their PGY-3 year.

 Special care nursery

-Residents can work in the Level II NICUs (special care nurseries) located at both Scripps Mercy Hospital campuses and run by Rady Children’s Hospital physicians and staff.
-Residents will work closely with neonatologists, nurse practitioners and registered nurses to provide care for babies born as early as 28 weeks.
+Residents will work in the Level II NICU (special care nurseries) located at Scripps Mercy Hospital San Diego and run by Rady Children’s Hospital physicians and staff.
+Residents work closely with neonatologists, nurse practitioners and registered nurses to provide care for babies born as early as 28 weeks.

 Palliative care

-This is a two-week rotation with the Scripps palliative medicine service, a multidisciplinary team of palliative care physicians, social workers and spiritual care providers.
-As a team, you take consults within all departments of the hospital regarding a broad range of topics, including pain management, goals of treatment and end-of-life and comfort care.
+The Scripps palliative medicine service is a multidisciplinary team of palliative care physicians, social workers and spiritual care providers.
+As a team, residents take consults within all departments of the hospital regarding a broad range of topics, including pain management, goals of treatment and end-of-life and comfort care.
 You have unique opportunities to establish rapport with patients and families during their most difficult moments, and to lead important goals-of-care discussions during family meetings.
+Several graduates of our residency program have completed a palliative care fellowship and are part of the excellent teaching team at Scripps Chula Vista.

 Night float